MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

         HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}
         ```

     *   Alternatively, call [GetAvailableCoreWebView2BrowserVersionString](/microsoft-edge/webview2/reference/win32/webview2-idl#getavailablecorewebview2browserversionstring) and check whether the `versionInfo` is `nullptr`.
 If `versionInfo` is `nullptr`, the WebView2 Runtime isn't currently installed on the client.
-Note that the API will return version info for non-Stable Edge channels as well if installed, and non-Stable Edge channels can be used for WebView2.
+If a preview channel of Microsoft Edge is installed, such as Beta, Dev, or Canary, the API returns version info for that preview channel.
+Preview channels of Microsoft Edge can be used for WebView2.

 1. If the WebView2 Runtime is not installed, run the Evergreen Standalone Installer.
 If you want to run a silent installation, you can run the command below.
 Note that running the commmand from an elevated process or command prompt will trigger a per-system install, otherwise a per-machine install will take place and may be automatically replaced by a per-system install if a per-system Edge Updater (which should come with a non-Canary Edge browser) is in place.